bfrost2893/advent-of-code-2018/README.md

 Ruby was awesome.
 My favorite so far.
 It felt very expressive and forgiving.
 I was especially impressed with Ruby symbols when it comes to language features.
 I didn't spend anytime setting up Ruby gems or dependencies.
 I opted ot use the builtin version of Ruby on macos, which ended up being fine.

 Rating: 5/5

+## Day 5

+**Language: C++**

+It has been since college since I have touched C++.
+This feels like an enternity even though it is only 3 years.
+However, coming back to it felt surprisingly natural.
+There's something about coding in C++ that feels, how do you say it... _clean_.
+Everything kind of just fits together really well.
+Even though it looks verbose, and you sometimes need to do things on your own, I always end up really liking my code and also having a ton of fun writing it.
+I am being sincere when I say coding JavaScript is definitely not as fun as coding C++.

+The beef of my solution for this problem revolved around the stack.
+This problem was screaming at me to use a stack, and I really like problems that naturally work with this data structure.
+It reminded me a lot of tetris or the RPN calculator.
+I did this in a single pass solution for part 1 initially, but refactored my solution so that Part 1 and Part 2 were reading from the same input such that it was not read in twice.
+When reducing the polymer units in the chain, I checked if the absolute value of the difference in ascii values was equal to 32, and if it was, then pop off the stack and continue on.
+For part 2, I filtered the input polymer chain by iterating through an alphabet string and filtering out that letter and its capital counterpart from the input polymer.
+I then just re-ran the stack algorithm.

+This problem was super fun.
+Oh, and I had the issue of not copying the whole input... it really is quite massive.
+Make sure to download it!

+Rating: 5/5